Eight Essential Running Tips for WomenThis page aims to provide some running tips for women.

 This simply means that our tummies are full earlier and we should eat less.

-In addition the Western diet has become very dependent on sugar.
+In addition the Western diet has become very dependent on sugar and carbohydrates.

 Just doing something as simple as cutting out all food that has more than 10% sugar (10 grams per 100 grams) can make a huge difference.